giuliocatte/telegram-bot/README.md

 ## Setup
 The telegram bot has to be created as explained in the bot_creation.py file.

+The bot should have these commands:
+* /ask - to ask anything to the agent
+* /restart - to restart the session (thus forgetting chat history)
+* /stop - to shutdown the agent activity for that specific chat; if it's the last one the server will shut down completely.

 The server then should be activated running:

 ```